whilei/go-ethereum-wiki/mlog-API.md

 A new mlog file is generated each time a geth node is run.

-#### LINE structure
+#### Line structure

-A LINE is the result of a single event in the go-ethereum protocol.
-For brevity, the following structure documentation refers to `plain` and `kv`-formatted LINES.
+A line is the result of a single event in the go-ethereum protocol.
+For brevity, the following structure documentation refers to `plain` and `kv`-formatted lines.
 For notes on `json`-formatting, please refer to the section below.

-LINES are organized with a common structure:
+Lines are organized with a common structure:

 ```
 $DATE $TIME [$cmp] RECEIVER VERB SUBJECT $RECEIVER:DETAIL $RECEIVER:DETAIL $SUBJECT:DETAIL $SUBJECT:DETAIL